Vluuks/AndroidPractice/Week 3/Content.md

 > Most adapter classes have many different constructors.
 They also have variations that take a regular array as an argument instead of a `List`.
 In this explanation we focus on this particular constructor but it goes without saying that different circumstances might require a different constructor.

 ### Specifing the layout
 As specified before, the constructor needs a reference to a resource id before the adapter can be created.
 We can define an XML that determines what it looks like, just like activities have layout files.
 However, whereas the activity layout is used once, the layout we define for the row is reused as many times as there are items in the list.
-We can add a new layout file by going to the `layout` directory and through right click `new > layout resource file` a layout XML file can be added.
+We can add a new layout file by going to the `layout` directory and through right click `New > Layout resource file` a layout XML file can be added.

 This XML is the blueprint that will be used to construct the layout/row for every item, so if we just want to show the student name and student number, we could for example define a very simple layout with two `TextView` elements: